 3rd year of studies is focused on Thesis project Development and production that can be Short Fiction Film, Music Video, Documentary or TV content.

-The selection of the students into either Creative Module or Technical Module is done the right from the admission.
-In specific assignments the students have to qualify for either one track or the other.
+The intake of students is organized into two specialty modules: ’creative’ and ’technical’.
+The selection of the students into either Creative Module or Technical Module is done right from the admission.
+In specific assignments, the students have to qualify for either one track or the other.